 LASIK is an incredible advancement in treatment for nearsightedness, farsightedness, and astigmatism.
 Through the use of advanced laser technology, your eye’s ability to refract light can be significantly improved, making your vision more clear so that you can enjoy life.
-Our eye doctors at North Cascade Eye Associates are highly experienced and skilled in laser eye surgery.
+Our eye doctors at Skagit LASIK (a division of Cascadia Eye) are highly experienced and skilled in laser eye surgery.
 On top of that, we offer the latest in LASIK technology to provide patients with the vision they deserve.
 Our goal is to bring unparalleled care with the most revolutionary equipment and techniques right here to the Skagit Valley.

 FREE Patient Guide to LASIK Surgery